 These skills, knowledge and responsibilities come together in a liberal arts education that uniquely prepares students for a wide variety of careers.
 See currently offered Majors & Minors.

 Goshen College excels at preparing students for doctoral degrees.
 When it comes to earning a doctoral degree, Goshen College students have an advantage.
 At GC, students have more opportunities for undergraduate research, have smaller classes and build relationships with top-notch professors both in and out of the classroom.

-Nationally, Goshen College ranks 93rd out of 381 Carnegie baccalaureate institutions in total number of graduates who have gone on to receive doctorates over the past 20 years.
-When school size is taken into account, Goshen ranks 69th nationally.
-Goshen College ranks first in the number of graduates going on to earn doctorates among Mennonite institutions, with double the number of students going on to earn doctorates compared to any other institution.
+Nationally, Goshen College ranks 18th out of 157 institutions in its Carnegie class (Baccalaureate-Diverse Fields) for the total number of graduates who went on to receive doctorate degrees.
+When school size is taken into account, Goshen ranks 16th in its Carnegie class.
+Goshen College ranks 1st in the number of graduates going on to earn doctorates among Mennonite institutions and 9th among Indiana private institutions.

 GC’s professional programs are known for the quality of their graduates.
 Our teachers, nurses and social workers are in-demand in the region.

-- 100 percent of Goshen students who applied to medical school in 2012 were accepted
+- 86% of Goshen students who applied to medical school were accepted.

-- 100 percent of social work graduates passed their licensing exam
+- 100% of social work graduates passed their licensing exam.